-The potential magnitude of impact on agriculture due to disruption of drainage would be medium if mitigation was not put in place and the functionality of the study area is high therefore this impact would be considered to be of Medium significance.
-The mitigation measures to be put in place are set out in Section 14.4.2.
-When these mitigation measures are taken into consideration, the magnitude of the impact reduces to very low and the impact is not significant
+The potential magnitude of impact on agriculture due to disruption of drainage would be very low if mitigation was not put in place (because there is no severance and railway line is under ground) and the functionality of the study area is high therefore this impact is not considered significant.

-Impacts on water sources and water quality impacts during operational phase
+Impacts on water sources and water quality

-Water is a necessary resource for agriculture in the study area as a potable supply for livestock, for spraying crops and for washing equipment and produce.
-Assuming alternative water sources will be maintained and provided the magnitude of impact on water sources from the operation of the scheme is assessed to be very low and not significant.
+Water is a necessary resource for agriculture in the study area as a potable supply for irrigation, spraying and for washing equipment and produce.
+Assuming alternative water sources will be maintained and provided the magnitude of impact on water sources from the operation of the scheme is assessed to be not significant.

-MATERIAL ASSETS: 7 ARCHAEOLOGY, ARCHITECTURAL HERITAGE AND CULTURAL HERITAGE
+MATERIAL ASSETS: TARCHAEOLOGY, ARCHITECTURAL HERITAGE AND CULTURAL HERITAGE